Outlook on Plasmalemmal Vesicles (Caveolae)

 To demonstrate the role of caveolae in lipid signaling some known factors (not all from identical cell types) are summarized in (Fig. 2 C).
 The biosynthesis of prostaglandins, leukotrienes and thromboxane from intermediates (arachidonic acid (AA) etc.) is shown in (Fig. 2 D).
 A twist to Cav1 function has been discovered with its role in cholesterol efflux from cells that had been described by the Fieldings (Fielding & Fielding 2000) and could relate to the novel caveolin interaction with ApoA 4 (apolipoprotein A4) that we had described in exceptional technical conditions and shown in several seminars (Fig. 2 E); this experiment has been carried through in a series of experiments similar to the published work (Chatenay-Rivauday et al. 2004) back in 1999 and was utilizing the buffer conditions of 40 mM octyl-β-D-glucoside, EDTA, PBS, PMSF and protease inhibitors.
 The physiological role of these findings has not been fully elucidated, the ApoA 4 protein we had found is specialized since the large part of it is found as soluble protein in blood serum, wherein a monomer-dimer equilibrium exists (Deng et al. 2012); it is of note that Cav1, 2 and 3 had previously not been found to associate with standard lipid traits, the results of Willer et al. in a genome-wide association study (GWAS) are shown for the comparison with ApoA 4 (Willer et al. 2013).
 The flotillin/reggie protein Flot1 that was abundant on sucrose-gradients from detergent extracts of P1 lung membranes, obtained by lung perfusion, is the flotillin/reggie protein that has shown significant differences in lipid traits in this GWAS in humans - Flot2, the abundant protein in caveolae, has not demonstrated this relationship.
 For our analysis presented here and mentioned above (Fig. 1 A), results obtained by immunoisolation were quantified with the Origin software statistics and a gaussian mixture model to show the abundance and stoichiometry in caveolin-1, ESA/reggie-1/flotillin-2 and β-actin (Fig. 2 F).
 The stoichiometry could be described with a ratio of 1 to 9 to 135 for β-actin to reggies/flotillins to caveolin-1.

+Figure 3: Caveolae and indications for a function in specialized lipid metabolism and regulation.
 A recent study in lipidomics demonstrated a connection of liver protein quantities of the apolipoprotein ApoA4 and plasma lysolipids that inversely correlated (Parker et al. 2019).
 The graph shows the number of desaturated bonds in in the x-direction and biweight midcorrelations in the y-direction.
 Separate data points are indicated with various coloring, Cyb5R3 is added for comparison and is found to positively correlate with the quantities of triacylglycerides (highest correlating shown).
 Lipids in this analysis included triacylglyceride (TG), free cholesterol (COH), cholesterol ester (CE), diacylglycerol (DG), sphingomyelin (SM), ceramide (Cer), phosphatidylcholine (PC, phosphatidylethanolamine (PE), phosphatidylinositol (PI), alkyl-phosphatidylcholine (PC (O)) and lysophosphatidylcholine (LPC).

 ATP synthase, its biosynthetic pathway and a role in vasosignaling?